capitalone/DataProfiler/README.md

 Possible `options`:

-* data_format - must be a string, choices: "dataframe", "records", "json"
+* data_format - must be a string, choices: "dataframe", "records", "json", "data_stream"
+  * "data stream" refers to a JSON structure typically found in data streams that contain nested lists of dictionaries and a payload.
 * selected_keys - columns being selected from the entire dataset, must be a list `["column 1", "ssn"]`
+* data_key - The dictionary key for the payload of the JSON, typically called "data" or "payload".
+Defaults to "data".

 ##### AVROData